atingupta2006/oci-sre-dec-25/docs/Day-3/01-Understanding-Toil/hands-on.md

-## Hands-on Lab

 ## Instructor-Optimized, Student-Friendly Version with Solutions Key

 This hands-on activity helps students understand **toil**, identify it in day‑to‑day operations, and practice prioritizing automation work.
-The exercise uses the **Class Enrollment Web App** as the operational environment.
+The exercise uses the **BharatMart e-commerce platform** as the operational environment.

 ## 1. Background Concepts (Short & Clear)